ahamilto156/Windows_ansible_setup/README.md

 ansible_become=false

 ### Windows Server Provisioning
-Windows Remote Management (WinRM) is already configured on the Windows Server 2012 node.
-It needs to be pre-configured by running the following PowerShell script on the Windows servers:
+Windows Remote Management (WinRM) needs to be  configured on the Windows Server 2012 node by running the following PowerShell script on the Windows servers:

 "<powershell>\n",